-CIRM will require for-profit applicants to co-fund at least 20% of the total "Allowable Project Costs" costs of the project.
-Allowable Project Costs are those costs permitted under CIRM policies and regulations and include both direct, facilities and indirect costs.
-The sum of CIRM funds requested plus the cofunding contribution by the applicant make up the total Allowable Project Cost.
-Non-profit applicants may provide co-funding but it is not required.
+CIRM will require co-funding from the applicant as indicated below.
 The cofunding may come from any funding source arranged by the applicant but may not include "in-kind" or similar types of support.
-Documentation demonstrating the commitment of funds to cover the proposed co-funding amount must be provided at the time of application submission by the application deadline (e.g., copy of executed term sheet showing amount of co-funding, conditions, and source).
+Applicants must commit at least the percentage of total project costs indicated below.
+Documentation demonstrating the commitment of funds to cover the proposed co-funding amount must be provided at the time of application submissionby the application deadline (e.g., copy of executed term sheet showing amount of cofunding, conditions, and source).